2022 World Singles Ninepin Bowling Classic Championships

 The 2022 World Singles Ninepin Bowling Classic Championships was the eighth edition of the world singles championships and held in Elva, Estonia, from 23 May to 28 May 2022.

 Initially planned to take place in Tartu.
 However, the organizers, due to the preparation of new sports facilities, decided to replace Championships to Elva.

 Participants

-Below is the list of countries who participated in the championships.
+Below is the list of countries who participated in the championships and the number of athletes places for each.